TylerLo416/CSE-158-Assignment-2/joey_model_explanation.md

 For testing data, we take every sentence.

 Then, we collect the BERT CLS embedding for each sentence.
 This takes a while to construct.
-Not entirely sure what it collects beyond token sentiment, but its output size is 768 for each sentence (padding shorter sentences).
+Not entirely sure what it collects beyond token sentiment, but its output size is 768 for each sentence (padding shorter sentences). **These are saved in a separate file so that you can call the embeddings at later times without needing to run this code again (as it takes very, very long.**

 Then, we create common relationship-focused dictionaries: usersPerItem, itemsPerUser, reviewsPerItem (sentence spoiler label), reviewsPerUser (sentence spoiler label), ratingsPerUser, ratingsPerItem.
 On top of this, I calculate book and user popularity by how common they show up in the training data. userIDs and itemIDs are collected to create a sparse matrix of interactions in the dataset between books and users (and for other later reasons).